How to test drive and check a new car

 For help working out a new car’s running costs, try using our Car costs calculator.

-It’s unlikely that you’ll be able to drive away in your new car on the day you purchase it.
-If it’s being built to your specifications, you may have to wait weeks, even months.
+It’s unlikely you’ll be able to drive away in your new car on the day you purchase it.
+If it’s being built to your specifications, you might have to wait weeks, even months.
 The same applies if you’ve been put on a waiting list.

 Agree a delivery date with the dealer, then keep in touch with them to make sure they stick to it.

 In the meantime, you’ll need to make sure your car is insured before you take delivery of it.
 If you’re already insured, you could take the opportunity to shop around in case you could get cover at a better price.

 What to check on the day of delivery